tylermarshal/ruby-submissions/1801-b/1module/enigma/Jane_Megan.md

 * Developers commit at a rate of approximately one commit every 30 minutes.
 * Repository shows the use of branches.
 * Developers use a pull request workflow.

-* Developers resolve HoundCI complaints in their pull requests.
+X Developers resolve HoundCI complaints in their pull requests.

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 5. Functionality

 * Application meets all requirements (extensions not required for a 3)

-* 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
 * 1: Well-below expectations